How to create a Git repository

 Create a Git repo in an existing project

-If a folder already contains files:
+If a folder already contains files, here’s what you do:

-- Simply issue the git init command in the root of the folder
+- Simply issue the git init command in the root of the folder.

-- Issue the git add . command to stage all files in the project
+- Issue the git add . command to stage all files in the project.

-- Perform a git commit
+- Perform a git commit.

 Clone a remote repository